Welcome to the University of Oklahoma College of Pharmacy

 The University of Oklahoma is a comprehensive university with the mission of providing contemporary education, research and service.
 The College of Pharmacy is one of the academic units responsible for this mission.

-Pharmacy was the first professional program at The University of Oklahoma and, since 1896, the College of Pharmacy has had more than 4200 graduates.
+Pharmacy was the first professional program at The University of Oklahoma, and, since 1896, the College of Pharmacy has had more than 5,300 graduates.
 The College offers the Doctor of Pharmacy professional degree program and graduate programs in the Pharmaceutical Sciences leading to the Master of Science and Doctor of Philosophy degrees.

 The relocation of the College from Norman to Oklahoma City in 1976 was a milestone in development of both the College of Pharmacy and the Health Sciences Center.
-The Henry D. and Ida Mosier Pharmacy Building in Oklahoma City was completed in 1983 and most of the educational, research, and service activities of the College are housed in this facility.
-The $7.75 million structure contains approximately 77,000 square feet of modern classrooms, teaching laboratories, faculty and staff offices, research laboratories, and support facilities.
+The Henry D. and Ida Mosier Pharmacy Building in Oklahoma City was completed in 1983 and most of the educational, research and service activities of the College are housed in this facility.
+It contains approximately 77,000 square feet of modern classrooms, teaching laboratories, faculty and staff offices, research laboratories, and support facilities.

 The college is committed to contributing to society through state-of-the-art education and research as well as modern, innovative pharmacy practices and services.